gabrieleteotino/bluish-capsule/content/project/datingapp/2-skeleton/1-github.md

 <!--more-->

-On github create a new repository with a readme a no *.gitignore* file.
+On github create a new repository with a readme and no *.gitignore* file.

 Clone the repository